FluxusSomnii/FortiFide/docs/privacy-policy.md

 The AI Analysis feature sends transcript text to the Claude API (Anthropic).
 This only occurs when you explicitly press the Analyse button.
 It does not occur automatically.
 Anthropic's privacy policy governs what happens to data sent to the API.
 If you prefer, configure a local model in Settings — when a local model is configured, no data leaves your device for any reason.

-## The Observer Network

-Observer Network contribution is disabled by default.
-Tier 0: nothing contributed.
-Tier 1: anonymous structural observations only.
-Tier 2: cryptographically signed.
-No transcript text, no audio, no personal identifiers at any tier.

-## Contact

-privacy@fortifide.org

----

-*Draft for attorney review before publication.*